Masashi Kishimoto: Naruto

 Naruto and Naruto Shippuden.
 Kishimoto requested that Tetsuya Nishio oversee the character designs of Naruto when the manga was adapted into an anime series.
 The Naruto manga series became one of Viz Media's top properties, accounting for nearly 10% of all manga sales in the US in 2006.
 The seventh volume of Viz's release became the first manga to ever win a Quill Award when it claimed the award for "Best Graphic Novel" in 2006.

 War is a theme Kishimoto wanted to tell in the manga based on the Hiroshima crisis he was told from his grandfather.
-Despite understanding that war has no good site, Kishimoto wrote the concept of war in Naruto with a hopeful theme.
+Despite understanding that war has no good side, Kishimoto wrote the concept of war in Naruto with a hopeful theme.
 Responding to Naruto's success, Kishimoto said in Naruto Collector Winter 2007/2008 that he was "very glad that the American audience has accepted an understood ninja.
 It shows that the American audience has good taste... because it means they can accept something previously unfamiliar to them."
 While writing the manga, Kishimoto met Eiichiro Oda, author of One Piece who he considered his rival.
 When Naruto ended, Oda left a message in the series' final volume acknowledging him as a rival.
 According to Kishimoto "That felt so gratifying."

 Additionally, before the anime adaptation's premiere of My Hero Academia, he praised Kōhei Horikoshi's work, believing it would be a success overseas.
 Additionally, Kishimoto referred to Yoshihiro Togashi as one of his favorite artists.